I keep talking about how crappy startup is. It is. You just don’t know what will work and whether a startup pivot is needed, but that’s the point.

 I.e. they rewrote the story to explain it to people.
 You need to do the same thing.

 For Karim, two events typified the problem: the 2004 tsunami in Indonesia and Janet Jackson’s boob share during Super Bowl XXXVIII in 2004.
 Karim found that even though everyone was talking about it, you couldn’t find a video online.
-With the tsunami, he though there were probably lots of videos of the disaster, but no way to watch them.
+With the tsunami, he thought there was probably lots of videos of the disaster, but no way to watch them.

 On Feb.
 14, 2005, the three officially started work on YouTube.
 In sad nerd land, the reality is: “That’s one of those things about being a computer science major, Valentine’s Day is just another day.”
 LOL.